DJ Lambo

 Olawunmi Okerayi, known by her stage name DJ Lambo, is a Nigerian disc jockey.
 Her song "Drank" was produced by Reinhard and received positive critical reviews and extensive airplay.
-She was signed to Loopy Music in 2013 before its merge with Chocolate City in 2015.
+She was signed to Loopy Music in 2013 before its merger with Chocolate City in 2015.
 She won DJ of the Year (Female) at the 2016 City People Entertainment Awards.

 Nigerian Entertainment Today (NET) listed her as one of top five Nigerian DJs to watch out for in 2015.

 In 2017, DJ Lambo was among the few DJs selected to play at Big Brother Nigeria's season 2 Saturday party of the Big Brother Naija reality game show.

 Early life and music career

 Early life

 DJ Lambo grew up with four brothers in Nigeria.
 Her father, DJ Tony Lewis influenced her career as a disc jockey.
-She started her professional career in 2008–2009 as a Radio personality|(OAP) on Raypower 100.5 FM, Rhythm FM 94.7 Abuja, and Love 104.5 FM Abuja.
+She started her career in 2008–2009 as a Radio personality|(OAP) on Raypower 100.5 FM, Rhythm FM 94.7 Abuja, and Love 104.5 FM Abuja.